Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Abstract

 \section{Abstract}

-Relative temporal-difference (TD) learning was introduced to mitigate the slow convergence of TD methods when the discount factor approaches one by subtracting a baseline from the temporal-difference update.
+Relative temporal-difference (RTD) learning was introduced to mitigate the slow convergence of TD methods when the discount factor approaches one by subtracting a baseline from the temporal-difference update.
 While this idea has been studied in the tabular setting, stability guarantees with function approximation remain poorly understood.
-This paper analyzes relative TD learning with linear function approximation.
+This paper analyzes RTD learning with linear function approximation.
 We establish stability conditions for the algorithm and show that the choice of baseline distribution plays a central role.
 In particular, when the baseline is chosen as the empirical distribution of the state–action process, the algorithm is stable for any non-negative baseline weight and any discount factor.
 We also provide a sensitivity analysis of the resulting parameter estimates, characterizing both asymptotic bias and covariance.
-The asymptotic covariance and asymptotic bias are shown to remain uniformly bounded as the discount factor approaches one. \notes{RK:I commented out the sentence about Q-learning since we have not added results on that yet. \\ SM: I don't have the energy to write a paragraph today (Sunday Mar 29)}
+The asymptotic covariance and asymptotic bias are shown to remain uniformly bounded as the discount factor approaches one.